itu-devops/lecture_notes/sessions/session_08/Slides.md

 Distributed database which

 * Provides *almost* real time full text search
-* Implemented as a swarm of Apache Lucene processes
+* Implemented as a swarm of ElasticSearch processes where each ES process is indexing documents based on Apache Lucene
 * Supports **dedicated log indexes**

 *Story*: That time in 2022, when we evaluated the performance of [MySQL 8.0 Full Text Search](https://dev.mysql.com/doc/refman/8.0/en/fulltext-search.html) vs. ElasticSearch.
 It was not even funny.